Often time, challenges pop-up, holding us back from achieving great dreams and great visions that we plan to fulfill.

 These past years has been an immense example of being sidelined by nearly everyone.

 These challenges to achieving our dreams often come in the form of some sort of loss.
 In the Quran, God tells us:

 “By time, indeed man is in a state of loss.
 Except those who believe, and do good and enjoin each other on the truth, and enjoin each other to be patient.”
 (Surat Al-Asr, Qur’an 103)

 “We will certainly test you with something of fear and hunger, and loss of wealth and lives and fruits (earnings); but give glad tidings to the persevering and patient” (2:155).

-These verses explain that human beings are naturally going to experience some sort of loss throughout the course of life.
-Some loss of heath, some loss of wealth, some loss of loved ones, some loss of loved things.
-Whether the loss be a career or a dream or in some extreme cases safety and freedom.
+These verses explain that human beings are naturally going to experience some sort of loss throughout the course of their lives.

 Loss is Inevitable